chartbeat-labs/wordpress/readme.txt

 * Updated handling of window load event to ensure Chartbeat is always loaded

 = 2.0.3 =
-* Fixed issure where the Chartbeat console's iframe was too short to be usable
+* Fixed issue where the Chartbeat console's iframe was too short to be usable

+= 2.0.4 =
+* Remove Newsbeat reference, update json encoding